streamdal/streamdal/README.md

 1. gRPC API on `:9090`
 2. REST API on `:8080`

+## Development

+To develop _against_ the `snitch-server`, you must have Go installed as you will need to compile the server.
+You can run `make setup` which will install it via `brew`.
+Otherwise, you will have to install Go manually.

+To run the full stack, run: `make run/dev`

 ## gRPC API Usage

 You can view the available methods by looking at [protos](https://github.com/streamdal/protos)